SilkRose/Pony/stories/deternal/deternal.md

 "What?
 Anything for you!"

 Twilight hugged Pinkie tighter.
-"Promise me you'll never leave me…"
+"Promise you'll never leave me…"

-Pinkie did the motions and the saying before adding, "I would never leave you, Twilight.
+Pinkie did the motions and recited the rhyme before adding, "I would never leave you, Twilight.
 You're one of my best friends."

 "I love you girls so much.
 I never want to lose any of you."